BotCity Studio SDKΒΆ

 DownloadΒΆ

-On the new page that opens, download the version compatible with your operating system.
+On the Studio page, select the option compatible with your operating system:

 Diagnostic ToolΒΆ